MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/mobile-workspaces-released.md

 |Employee self service|    |   |
 |Purchase order approvals|    |   |

-## Mobile workspaces released for the Dynamics 365 for Finance and Operations, Enterprise Edition mobile app
+## Mobile workspaces released for the Dynamics 365 for Operations mobile app

 ### Mobile workspaces that were released in April 2017
 The following mobile workspaces can be used with the Dynamics 365 for Operations mobile app.